MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ## What's new

-**Improved sign-in experience on Quest**
+### Improved sign-in experience on Quest

 The Mesh app on Quest has a new and improved native authentication flow.
 Upon opening the Mesh app, a window will appear for adding your credentials into a sign-in window directly from your device's home screen.

-Mesh sign-in experience now supports multi-factor authentication via the Microsoft Authenticator app, allowing you to use your phone (instead of PC) for quicker secure sign on.
+Mesh sign-in experience now supports multi-factor authentication via the Microsoft Authenticator app, allowing you to use your phone (instead of your PC) for quicker secure sign on.

-**Conditional Access policy support for native authentication on Quest**
+### Conditional Access policy support for native authentication on Quest

-For organizations with managed Quest device fleets using Quest for Business, the improved native authentication flow supports your organization's Conditional Access Policies.
-This keeps devices secure and compliant for IT departments using Microsoft Intune mobile device management (MDM) certificates on enrolled devices.
+For organizations with managed Quest device fleets using Quest for Business, the improved native authentication flow supports your organization's Conditional Access policies.
+This keeps devices secure and compliant for IT departments using Microsoft Intune Mobile Device Management (MDM) certificates on enrolled devices.

 Additionally, note the following behaviors: